 In the short term, several activities were held to open the doors of all the facilities at First United Methodist to the public for times of worship, times of fun, times of learning and times of outreach and mission.

-Some special events that have been held included the Move-in Celebrations on Friday, May 30, and Saturday, May 31, 2008.
+Some special events that were held included the Move-in Celebrations on Friday, May 30, and Saturday, May 31, 2008.
 These two days featured fun, food, prayer and music for this faith community and the public.

 On June 1, Bishop Charles Crutchfield of the Arkansas Conference of the United Methodist Church brought the message during Consecration Services at a churchwide worship service at 10 a.m. in the new building.
 The three worship services normally held each Sunday were combined into one time of worship and fellowship.